 We now illustrate the performance of the optimized SWIPT architecture. $k_2 = 0.0034$ and $k_4 = 0.3829$ have been computed for an operating point a = 0 and used as such to design the optimized waveform.
 We assume a WiFi-like environment at a center frequency of 5.18GHz with a 36dBm EIRP, 2dBi receive antenna gain and 58dB path loss.
 This leads to an average received power of about -20dBm.
-The noise power $\sigma_n^2$ is fixed at -40dBm (i.e. 20dB SNR).
+The noise power σ_n^2 is fixed at -40dBm (i.e. 20dB SNR).
 The frequency gap is fixed as $\Delta_w = 2\pi\Delta_f$ with $\Delta_f = B/N$ with B = 1MHz and the N sinewaves are centered around 5.18GHz.
-Fig. 2 illustrates the rate-energy region obtained with Algorithm 1 for M = 1 and N = 2, 4, 8 in the particular scenario where the impulse response of the channel is equal to 1.
+Fig. 2 illustrates the rate-energy region obtained with Algorithm 1 for M = 1 and N = 16 in the particular scenario where the impulse response of the channel is equal to 1.
 The rate is normalized w.r.t.
-N. Extreme points on the x and y-axis refer to the rate and $z{DC}$ achieved by the water-filling solution and the WPT waveform of [6], respectively.
+N. Extreme points on the x and y-axis refer to the rate and z{DC} achieved by the water-filling solution and the WPT waveform of [8], respectively.
+The superposition of the WPT and WIT waveforms significantly enlarges the region over the case where WPT waveform is not transmitted (only WIT-OFDM waveform is sent).